Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Asymptotic Normality

+Note that \cite{Wager2018} obtained a similar result for double sample trees by imposing further regularity conditions on the splitting process.
+We do not require any such conditions here. \\

-As eluded to above, calculating the variance ratio for adaptive base learners without imposing more specific conditions on the base learners and/or data is challenging.
-The previous calculations, however, are quite encouraging.
-Given the $k$-PNN of some target point $x$ and considering estimators that predict by averaging over some subset of these, we showed that for non-adaptive estimators like kNN, the variance ratio is bounded.
-On the other hand, when the samples are selected uniformly at random, the variance ratio is on the order of $(\log s)^{2d-2}$.
-Tree-based estimators, by definition, predict by averaging over subsets of potential nearest neighbors, though the particular fashion in which those neighbors are chosen is highly data-dependent.
+In general, calculating the variance ratio for adaptive base learners without imposing specific constraints on the base learners and/or data is quite challenging.
+However, we conclude our discussion here by noting that the previous calculations offer some encouragement.
+Given the $k$-PNNs of some target point $x$ and considering estimators that predict by averaging over some subset of these, we showed that for non-adaptive estimators like kNN, the variance ratio is bounded.
+On the other hand, when the samples are selected uniformly at random from all $k$-PNNs, the variance ratio is on the order of $(\log s)^{2p-2}$.
+Further and more generally, when the samples are selected in any non-adaptive fashion from all $k$-PNNs -- including via the use of an external, independent dataset -- the variance ratio remains upper bounded by $O((\log s)^{2p-2})$.